DeveloperPuneet/CodeCharm/SECURITY.md

 ## 🛡️ Supported Versions

-Below is the list of CodeWhiz versions currently receiving security updates:
+Below is the list of CodeCharm versions currently receiving security updates:

 | Version | Supported          |
 | ------- | ------------------ |